eacg-gmbh/ts-dotnet/README.md

 # TrustSource nuget integration

 This repo contains two plugins.
-One for Visua Studio, the other for Teamfoundation Server/Services.
+One for Visual Studio, the other for Teamfoundation Server/Services.
 Both have been designed to support .NET-framework.
-An anhancement for .Net-Core is currently under development.
+An enhancement for .Net-Core is currently under development.

 ## TFS Integration